-Founded in 1961, the California Association for the Gifted is an organization of educators, parents, and community members who believe that just as gifted-ness is defined by diverse academic, social, and emotional traits and abilities, gifted-ness is also identified within the diverse Preschool – 12th grade student populations in our schools.
+Founded in 1961, the California Association for the Gifted (CAG) is an organization of educators, parents, and community members who believe that giftedness is defined by diverse academic, social, and emotional traits and abilities.
+Giftedness is also identified within the diverse Preschool – 12th grade student populations in our schools.
 The organization provides the resources to support understanding of appropriate developmental and differentiated identification and curriculum practices.
-By focusing on the gifts, talents, and potential of students, CAG’s philosophy and practices enrich the education of all students.
+By focusing on the gifts, talents, and potential of diverse students, CAG’s philosophy and practices enrich the education of all students.

 CAG is involved at the local, state, national, and international levels, implementing research-based training in differentiation and advocating to help ensure that the academic and affective needs of gifted learners are met.
 Examples include:

 - Annual CAG Conference

 - CAG Summer Institute

 - CAG Regional Events and Symposiums

 Krista Landgraf, President

 Krista Landgraf serves as President for the California Association for the Gifted.
 Krista Landgraf has had several roles for the California Association for the Gifted including Joshua Tree Educator Representative, Education Chair, and Parent Chair.
 Krista has been an elementary GATE teacher for 20 years and has received the Sarah D Barder-Johns Hopkins University Lifetime Fellowship Award, CAG Distinguished Service Award and Teacher of the Year for Chino, California from the State Assembly.
 Krista is a speaker throughout the state on gifted education and serves as an adjunct instructor for the UC Riverside GATE Certification Program.